DeontaeCocroft/DPMS/README.md

 This is my Dental Practice Management System I created using Java Swing, Java, and PostgreSQL.
 All code is in this repo.
+There is also a YouTube video that shows how the program works.

 A Brief explanation of how it works.

 Login Screen